-The Derivationes are the most important and widely-circulated lexicographical encyclopedia of the Middle Ages.
-It is a Latin lexicon alphabetically ordered by principal lemmas of the simple words, from which all the derivatives and the compound words are deduced.
-The title of the work, Derivationes, comes from this method.
-The Derivationes were written by Uguccione da Pisa in the middle of the twelfth century.
-The Derivationes served as a dictionary also for those who wrote in vernacular, among whom we find Dante, who used them throughout his whole life, and cites them in the Convivio (IV 6 5).
+The Derivationes was the most important and widely-circulated lexicographical encyclopedia of the Middle Ages.
+Essentially, it is a Latin lexicon alphabetically ordered by principal lemmas of the simple words, from which all derivatives and compound words are formed.
+The title of the work, Derivationes, refers to this method.
+Written by Uguccione da Pisa in the middle of the twelfth century, the Derivationes served as a dictionary for those who wrote in vernacular as well as Latin.
+We know that Dante used the Derivationes throughout his life as he cites them in the Convivio (IV.6.5).

-The work.
-The Derivationes are a Latin dictionary where the method of derivational lexicography (disciplina derivationis) is applied.
-Uguccione’s major source was the Liber Derivationum by Osbern Pinnock of Gloucester (1123-1200), whom however he never cites.
-The Derivationes are written by compiling previous materials that in turn were at least partially made by compilation: this results in a considerable stratification of knowledge.
-The Derivationes place themselves in continuity with Classical and Late Antique culture: one of the their most important precedent are Isidore of Seville’s Etymologiae.
-Uguccione directly cites some of his sources (there are ca. 2500 quotations), such as the Bible, Plautus, Horace, Giovenale, Virgil, Martianus Capella, Persius, Ovid, Terence, Lucan, Macrobius, Prudence, Josephus, Augustine, Statius, Ambrose, Jerome, Servius, Priscian, Rabanus Maurus, and the Disticha Catonis.
+The Derivationes is a Latin dictionary that applies the method of derivational lexicography (disciplina derivationis).
+Uguccione’s major source was the Liber Derivationum by Osbern Pinnock of Gloucester (1123-1200) although he never cites the work.
+The Derivationes are written by compiling previous materials that were, in turn, at least partially made by compilation.
+This results in a considerable stratification of knowledge.
+The Derivationes places itself in a tradition with Classical and Late Antique culture: its most important precedent is Isidore of Seville’s Etymologiae.
+Uguccione directly cites some of his sources (there are circa 2500 quotations), such as the Bible, Plautus, Horace, Giovenale, Virgil, Martianus Capella, Persius, Ovid, Terence, Lucan, Macrobius, Prudence, Josephus, Augustine, Statius, Ambrose, Jerome, Servius, Priscian, Rabanus Maurus, and the Disticha Catonis.

-In the Derivationes there is a strong tendency towards the hierarchization of the lexicon: Uguccione strives to isolate a certain number of root-words, deducing from them almost the whole Latin lexicon by the process of derivation and composition.
+In the Derivationes there is a strong tendency to create a hierarchy within the lexicon.
+Uguccione strives to isolate a certain number of root-words, deducing from them almost the entire Latin vocabulary by the process of derivation and combination.

 Lemmas are not ordered in a precise sequence.
 There is a generic alphabetical order based on the first two or three letters of the words, but more often only the first letter is taken into account.
-This makes the dictionary very hard to use (some manuscripts solve this by adding marginal notes indicating the lemmas, see image).
-For this reason the Derivationes will be replaced by Giovanni Balbi’s Catholicon (1286), almost a modern dictionary in which lemmas are ordered in a more rigorously alphabetical, and thus easier, system.
+This makes the dictionary very hard to use (some manuscripts solve this by adding marginal notes indicating the lemmas as seen in the image below).
+For this reason, the Derivationes were ultimately replaced by Giovanni Balbi’s Catholicon (1286), almost a modern dictionary in which lemmas are ordered in a more rigorously alphabetical, and thus easier, system.

-Despite their complexity, the Derivationes are the dictionary par excellence of the Middle Ages.
-They are found at the center of medieval culture, and had a vast diffusion until the fifteenth century.
-Today there are ca. 190 extant manuscript copies of the Derivationes.
+Despite their complexity, the Derivationes was the dictionary par excellence of the Middle Ages.
+It is found at the center of medieval culture and had a vast diffusion until the fifteenth century.
+Today there are about 190 extant manuscript copies of the Derivationes.

-Dante and the Derivationes.
-The Derivationes are a Latin dictionary, but they were used also by vernacular writers: being an encyclopedia, it was useful not only in order to understand the meaning of words, but especially as an erudite source of knowledge.
-Being an ever-present and diffused intertext, which refers to a pervasive and shared knowledge in the Middle Ages, the Derivationes are one of the fundamental works for interpreting Dante’s oeuvre.
-Dante uses the Derivationes to enrich his vocabulary (for instance for Greek words), but he also draws inspiration from the etymologies and the interpretations given in the Derivationes: some of the images and the scenes of his works correspond to Uguccione’s definitions, and indeed they become clear in the light of Uguccione’s work (Toynbee and Picone).
-There are various instances throughout Dante’s works, among which two of the most significant are Virgil’s actions in Inf.
-VI and the representation of the hypocrites in Inf.
-XXIII:
+Although a Latin dictionary, the Derivationes was used also by vernacular writers.
+Given its encyclopedic quality, it was useful not only in order to understand the meaning of words, but also as an erudite source of knowledge.
+Because of its wide diffusion and popularity, the Derivationes would have been well known by authors and readers in the Middle Ages, making it a crucial intertext and one of the fundamental works for interpreting Dante’s literary works.
+Dante uses the Derivationes to enrich his vocabulary (for instance, to access Greek words), but he also draws inspiration from the etymologies and the interpretations given in the Derivationes.
+In fact, some of the images and the scenes of his works correspond to Uguccione’s definitions, and, indeed, they become clear in the light of Uguccione’s work (Toynbee and Picone).
+There are various instances throughout Dante’s literature, among which two of the most significant are Virgil’s actions in Inf.
+6 and the representation of the hypocrites in Inf.
+23.

-- Another scene that seems to come from Uguccione is Virgil’s intervention on Cerberus (Inf.
-VI).
-Whereas the Sybil in the Aeneid appeases the monster with drugged honeycakes, Virgil silences Cerberus by throwing a handful of earth in its mouth (vv.
-25-31).
-Uguccione’s definition elucidates the scene: in the Derivationes Cerberus is interpreted as the symbol of the earth that consumes, eats buried corpses (“[…] Cerberus est terra que carnes mortuorum consumit sed ossa consumere non potest,” Derivationes II 283), so that the monster itself becomes earth and it is natural that it is appeased by swallowing earth (Picone 270).
-This seems also related to the condition of the souls in this canto, the gluttonous, who are almost buried in earth.
+Another scene that was likely influenced by Uguccione is Virgil’s intervention with Cerberus (Inf.
+6).
+Whereas the Sybil in the Aeneid appeases the monster with drugged honeycakes, Virgil silences Cerberus by throwing a handful of earth in its mouth (Inf.
+6.25-31).
+Uguccione’s definition elucidates the scene: in the Derivationes Cerberus is interpreted as the symbol of the earth that consumes and eats buried corpses (“[…] Cerberus est terra que carnes mortuorum consumit sed ossa consumere non potest,” Derivationes II 283), so that the monster itself becomes earth, and it is natural that it is appeased by swallowing earth (Picone 270).
+This probably also relates to the condition of the souls in this canto, the gluttonous, who are almost buried in earth.

 Uguccione da Pisa, Derivationes, edizione critica princeps a cura di E. Cecchini e di G. Arbizzoni, S. Lanciotti, G. Nonni, M.G.
 Sassi, A. Tontini, Firenze: SISMEL – Edizioni del Galluzzo, 2004 (Edizione Nazionale dei testi Mediolatini, 11).